-Imagine the best leader you know.
+Close your eyes and imagine the best leader you know.

 Everyone has one: someone who was motivating, collaborative, and kept the team moving toward a common goal.
 Perhaps this person had the authority of being a traditional leader, a boss or coach, for example.
 Or, it could be a peer who stepped up during an important project and thrived despite uncertainty and ambiguity.

-“Entrepreneurial leaders are able to lead from any position.
-They know leadership doesn’t always come from the top, and it comes from action, not hierarchy,” says Widder.
-“These people are high performance, collaborative problem solvers and are broadly needed in all industries.”
+That’s according to D.R.
+Widder MBA’99, Babson’s vice president of innovation.
+“Entrepreneurial leaders are able to lead from any position,” he says.
+“They know leadership doesn’t always come from the top, and it comes from action, not hierarchy.
+These people are high performance, collaborative problem solvers and are broadly needed in all industries.”

 And today more than ever before, these entrepreneurial characteristics are needed in all sectors.
 As recent Babson graduate Benjamin Davis MS’22 put it, “Entrepreneurial leaders are the catalyst for the next wave of game changing ideas.”